Vulakrein/StokPer-Market-Management-Application/README.md

 - This is a student-level project developed for learning purposes.
 - The system is designed to demonstrate core skills in **OOP**, **GUI development**, and **database integration**.
+- This project’s code and comments are written in Turkish.

 ---